-We feel strongly that the experience of Dr. Mozayeni, his extreme attention to detail and personalized attention combined with the best LASIK technology are why our results are so outstanding.
+We feel strongly that our extreme attention to detail and personalized attention combined with the best LASIK technology are why our results are so outstanding.
 It is important to note that even though not everyone achieves 20/20 results immediately, as each patient’s body heals differently, those that do not experience immediate good results can typically get to that point with a second correction, otherwise known as an enhancement.
 For the roughly 3% of LASIK patients who require an enhancement, Providence Eye offers this at no additional charge within a year of undergoing a LASIK procedure.

 LASIK can be utilized to correct both distance and near vision in many circumstances.
 Many LASIK eye surgery patients under the age of 40 choose to have both eyes done for distance and will still be able to see at near distances.
 For those lucky enough to age, there are several quality options for eliminating reading glasses, including monovision LASIK.

 In reality, the complications associated with wearing contacts long-term are higher than those associated with LASIK.
-LASIK eye procedure complications are rare and if an experienced qualified LASIK surgeon conducts a comprehensive consultation, they can be avoided.
+LASIK eye procedure complications are rare and if a qualified LASIK surgeon conducts a comprehensive consultation, they can be avoided.
 Many people are concerned with “flap issues.”
 This had been a viable concern in the past when flaps were made with blades.
-However, Dr. Mozayeni has been using a laser to make his corneal flaps since 2003!
+However, Providence Eye has been using a laser to make his corneal flaps since 2003!